imneme/mini-sk/README.md

 ## Overview

-Expressing computation using combinator expressions was originally suggested by Moses Shoenfinkel in his 1924 paper _On the Building Blocks of Mathematical Logic_.
+Expressing computation using combinator expressions was originally suggested by [Moses Schönfinkel][1] in his 1924 paper [_On the Building Blocks of Mathematical Logic_][2].
 In that paper, he suggested the following fundamental operators:
 ```
 (((S f) g) x) -> ((f x) (g x))    -- Fusion      [S]
 ((K x) y)     -> x                -- Constant    [C]